 Any generalization about the Portuguese people is… exactly that, a generalization.
 Nevertheless, after spending years in this beautiful country, it’s only fair to see some repeating traits in the people living here.

-Portuguese people love to enjoy things slowly and they are quite unique and easy going people.
-If you make a Portuguese friend, you can be sure that this will last forever.
-They care for the people around them, and they are always ready to help in case of a problem.
+Portuguese people love to enjoy things slowly and they are quite unique and easy-going people.
+If you make a Portuguese friend, you can be sure that your friendship will last forever.
+They care for the people around them, and they are always ready to help.